dndg/FinderOptaHttpClientTutorial/content.md

 ```

 This function sends every 5s a POST request with `Content-Type` set to
-`text/html`, having body `hello there!`: in case the request is successful we
+`text/html`, having body `hello there!`.
+In case the request is successful we
 will see a response on the serial monitor, which in the case of the
 `http-echo-server` will be a echo of the request itself.
 A possible output
 example is the following: